 Our Program is dynamic.
 Its commitments are reviewed regularly to reflect the completion of targets and to include new challenges as they arise.

-With over a decade of activity, we can demonstrate many sustainability achievements.
+With almost 15 years of activity, we can demonstrate many sustainability achievements.
 The Australian PVC industry has improved the environmental, health and safety aspects of PVC products' life cycle in many ways, including:

 • In 2016, the Program had a record number of 44 Signatories.
 Almost one third were first time reporters and seven of them achieved compliance rates of 80 percent or more.